 - dole (n.)

-- Old English dal "state of being divided; sharing, giving out," shortened from gedal "portion," related to dæl "deal," from Proto-Germanic *dailiz (cognates: Old Frisian and Old Saxon del, Middle Dutch deil, Dutch deel, Old High German teil, German Teil).
+- Old English dal "state of being divided; sharing, giving out," shortened from gedal "portion," related to dæl "deal," from Proto-Germanic *dailiz (source also of Old Frisian and Old Saxon del, Middle Dutch deil, Dutch deel, Old High German teil, German Teil).
 On the dole is 1920s.

 - doleful (adj.)

 - late 13c., with -ful, from Middle English dole "grief" (early 13c.), from Old French doel (Modern French deuil), from Late Latin dolus "grief," from Latin dolere "suffer, grieve," which is of uncertain origin.
 De Vaan explains it as from PIE *dolh-eie- "to split" (source also of Middle Welsh e-thyl "chooses"), a causative verb from root *delh- "to chop" "under the assumption that 'pain' was expressed by the feeling of 'being torn apart'.
 A causative *dolh-eie- 'to make somebody (feel) split' could have become 'to cause pain'.
 The experiencer must originally have been expressed in the dative."
 Related: Dolefully.

 - doll (n.)